-Publicly Traded Partnerships (Section 1446) Withholding Tax)
+Publicly Traded Partnerships (Section 1446 Withholding Tax)

-A publicly traded partnership (PTP) (defined on page 3) that has effectively connected income, gain, or loss must pay a withholding tax on distributions of that income made to its foreign partners and file Form 1042-S. A nominee that receives a distribution of effectively connected income from a PTP is treated as the withholding agent to the extent of the amount specified in the qualified notice received by the nominee.
+A publicly traded partnership (PTP) (defined on page 4) that has effectively connected income, gain, or loss must pay a withholding tax on distributions of that income made to its foreign partners and file Form 1042-S using income code 27.
+A nominee that receives a distribution of effectively connected income from a PTP is treated as the withholding agent to the extent of the amount specified in the qualified notice received by the nominee.
 For this purpose, a nominee is a domestic person that holds an interest in a PTP on behalf of a foreign person.
-See Pub.
+See Regulations section 1.1446-4 and Pub.
 515 for details.